 Maintenance of Existing Articulation Agreements

-The Articulation Officer;

-Reviews and updates articulation agreements as requested and provided by the Outside Institutions and follows the same process as the In-State Community College or Four-year Institutions as outlined above.
+The Articulation Officer reviews and updates articulation agreements as requested and provided by the Outside Institutions and follows the same process as the In-State Community College or Four-year Institutions as outlined above.

 Articulation between VCCCD and High School Institutions

-The responsibility for the development of new, maintenance and distribution of articulation agreements between VCCCD and the high schools is assigned to the individual Career Educational Specialist, to the appropriate individual, at each college in the District.
+The responsibility for the development of new high school to college articulation agreements, maintenance and distribution of existing articulation agreements between VCCCD and the high schools is assigned to a dean or designee at each college in the District and is defined in AP 4051.

-New Articulation Agreements

-The Career Education Specialist:

-Coordinates the process of course reviews between the participating high school and the college.

-The high school and college discipline faculty are responsible for the curriculum review for comparability of courses, and

-The College faculty will determine how courses and unit credits will be awarded for college credit.

-Maintenance of Existing Articulation Agreements

-The Career Education Specialist:

-Reviews and updates of the high school articulation agreements are conducted when there are changes to the curriculum and on as-needed-basis.